 In an atmosphere of low morale, there can be a hesitancy to get clarification or ask questions needed due to the apprehension or a concern of how one will be perceived.
 Written communications, e-mails, etc. can also exacerbate discord or tension when personal relationships are not strong, and words can be perceived as judgmental or attacking.
 In this kind of environment, it is easier for personality differences to be highlighted and blamed as people may be quick to point the finger when things go wrong.

-1. There should be A very Clear Articulation of the Core Values or Mission of the organisation to all employees, partners, members, etc. so that all know this vision.
+1. There should be A Very Clear Articulation of the Core Values of the organization to all employees, partners, members, etc. so that all know this vision.
 It has been said that without a vision, the people perish.
 Vague goals make people feel that they are working in a vacuum without a compass, and can foster a hunkered-down mentality that is more about survival than thriving.
-On the other side, there is nothing like clearly defined goals, vision and values to inspire, motivate and unite people in common purpose.
+On the other side, there is nothing like clearly defined goals, vision, and values to inspire, motivate and unite people in common purpose.

-2. A Commitment to Mutual Support and Respect for all members of an organisation.
-That may start with an acknowledgement that what another person brings to the table and their value to the organisation is important and a priority.
+2. A Commitment to Mutual Support and Respect for all members of an organization.
+That may start with an acknowledgment that what another person brings to the table and their value to the organization is important and a priority.
 Individuality is also respected.
 The commitment to respect, civility, support is shown in the way people are treated.
 It is important to see people as people and not impersonally.
-Simple acknowledgement in conversation, e-mail, etc. and taking the extra time to make that acknowledgement can go a long way in showing caring and regard for another.
+Simple acknowledgment in conversation, e-mail, etc. and taking the extra time to make that acknowledgment can go a long way in showing caring and regard for another.
 This makes people more vested in the places that they work.

 3. Asking Questions is encouraged so there is barrier-less communication.
 Answering questions are not viewed as a time waster but serve as a way to clarify a task or job so that time is ultimately saved, and productivity heightened.